wanshlin/US-Traffic-Accidents-Analysis-and-Prediction-/README.md

 stored the codes related to machine learning model as well as models we produced.
 Please note that the model "OverUnderSamplePipelineModel" is our final model.

 **Contributors:**
-Shilin Wang
+Shilin Wang,
-Jiahe Wang
+Jiahe Wang,
-Huiyi Zou
+Huiyi Zou,
 Zhi Zheng